amor71/LiuAlgoTrader/docs/source/Scanners.rst

 Notes:

 1. Data will be loaded based on the time-scale (min/hour/day) configured by the LiuAlgoTrader framework.
-During trading you can expect per-minute time-scale, during back-testing you can select which time-frame should be used,
+During trading you can expect per-minute time-scale, during back-testing you can select your desired time-frame,
-2. Data is loaded from the data-providers configured in the `DATA_CONNECTOR` environment variables, the framework cannonizes column names and gurrenties to include atlease open-high-low-close data, as well as volume.
+2. Data is loaded from the data-providers configured in the `DATA_CONNECTOR` environment variable, the framework canonizes column names and guarantees to include at least open-high-low-close data, as well as volume.
 Different data providers may include additional details (such as VWAP, average, count and more),
 3. Calling `self.data_loader.symbol_data` grants direct access to the `DataFrame` class,
 4. Calling `self.data_loader.data_api` grants access to the instance of the `DataAPI` class, that provides an abstraction for the different data-providers.
-Using this class, the scanner can get list of avalible / tradeable symbols.
-For more detais, check the implementation of the momenutum_ scanner.
+Using this class, the scanner can get a list of available / tradable symbols.
+For more details, check the implementation of the momenutum_ scanner.

 .. _momenutum:
     https://github.com/amor71/LiuAlgoTrader/blob/master/liualgotrader/scanners/momentum.py#L82